 “In colder temperatures, panels operate a bit better,” Gong says.

-The temperature ranges of modules generally are between -20 degrees C to +85 degrees C in the U.S. In areas with more extreme temperatures—such as Alaska—installers and designers should be aware of panels’ temperature ranges.
+How does weather affect solar panel efficiency?
+The temperature ranges of modules generally are between -20 degrees C to +85 degrees C in the U.S. In areas with more extreme temperatures — such as Alaska — installers and designers should be aware of panels’ temperature ranges.

 Another value is the operating cell temperature, says Gong.
 “Some panels run hotter than others.
 This value tells you how modules respond to various levels of sunlight.”